Treatment - Retinoids

 - Reduced night vision

 - Joint and muscle pain

 - Inflammation of the bowel, pancreas, and liver

 Retinoids have also been linked to depression.11

 These are not all the possible side effects of retinoids.
 Talk to your doctor about what to expect or if you experience any changes that worry you.

 Things to know

 Retinoids should not be taken by women who are pregnant because severe birth defects are a concern.
-Women of childbearing age must use birth control while taking acitretin and for 3 years after stopping because of the drug’s extreme risk of severe birth defects.
-Talk to your doctor if you are pregnant, plan to become pregnant, or if you are breastfeeding.10,11
+Women of childbearing age must use birth control while taking retinoids and even after stopping them because of the drug’s extreme risk of severe birth defects.
+Talk to your MD about the specific warnings for your treatment.10,11

 Retinoids are just 1 part of HS treatment.
 You should discuss the risks and benefits of these drugs with your doctors, as well as any other steps you should take to avoid side effects.
 Other approaches may include different drugs, surgery, diet and lifestyle changes, and alternative medicine.